Amelie Lens

+Amelie Lens ([aːmeːˈli ˈlɛns], [ameli lɑ̃s]; born 31 May 1990) is a Belgian electronic music DJ, record producer, and owner of the record label Lenske.

 Early life

-Amelie Lens was born as French in Vilvoorde.
-She changed her nationality to Belgian when she got older.
-Everyone from her mothers' side is from France and so is her grandmother who raised her.
+Amelie Lens was born in Vilvoorde, Belgium.
+She was raised by her grandmother beginning at the age of five, following the death of her mother.
+She went to art school in Antwerp.
 From an early age, she had a diverse interest in music, citing Nine Inch Nails, Underworld, Boys Noize and Ellen Allien as early influences.

-She became absorbed in electronic music at 16, after attending the 2006 Dour Festival in Belgium, an experience she describes as "life-changing".
+Lens became absorbed in electronic music at 15, after attending the 2005 Dour Festival in Belgium, an experience she describes as "life-changing".
 She says: "As soon as I got home, I started reading about the history of electronic music and discovered so many new artists and labels.
 It was like a whole new world opened for me; I made playlists in iTunes, putting tracks in an order that I liked, kind of like a podcast but not mixed.

+Shortly after the festival, Lens was discovered by a modeling agency and subsequently began working full-time as a model, living in London, Paris and Milan.
+She has walked the runway for Jean Paul Gaultier and campaigned for H&M.